-A: There is limited car parking on Princes Wharf and we advise you not to park here.
-There are public parking facilities available at the Downtown Carpark, Viaduct Carpark, and Britomart Car Park.
-It is recommended that you park and walk to meet passengers, who will be at the passenger exit/entry point.
+A: There is limited car parking on Princes Wharf and we advise you do not attempt to park here.
+There are public parking facilities available at the Downtown car park, Viaduct car park, and Britomart car park.
+It is recommended that you park and walk to meet passengers who will be at the passenger exit/entry point.
 Click here to view a map.

-Q: Is there long-term parking available on Princes Wharf or Queens Wharf?
+Q: Is there long-term parking available on Princes Wharf?

-A: There is no long-term parking available on either Wharf.
+A: There is no long-term parking available on Princes Wharf.

 Q: Am I able to contact my family member/friend who is aboard the cruise ship?

 A: You will be able to contact your family member/friend if they have a cellular phone.
 There is no communication available with the ship itself.
 If you urgently need to contact a family member or friend please refer to the shipping line's FAQ section on their website.